hashicorp/consul/website/source/docs/agent/options.html.markdown

 The configuration files are JSON formatted, making them easily readable and editable by both humans and computers.
-The configuration is formatted at a single JSON object with configuration within it.
+The configuration is formatted as a single JSON object with configuration within it.

 Configuration files are used for more than just setting up the agent, they are also used to provide check and service definitions.
 These are used